 CT Scan Slice Types – Guide to CT Scanner Slices

-In this blog post, we provide you with a thorough overview of the differences between CT scanner slice types.
+When you read this blog post, you will get a thorough overview of the differences between CT scan slice types.

-But before we dive into the different slice categories, let us explain a bit about CT scan slice types in general.
+But before we dive into the different CT slices categories, let us explain a bit about CT scan slice types in general.

 Technology has no end, especially when we talk about medical imaging.
 It is one of the areas that has the biggest space for development.

-Over the past few decades, CT scanner manufacturers, such as Toshiba (now Canon Medical), Siemens, GE, and Phillips have adopted different approaches to improving CT scanner performance and provided us with the latest technologies in order to save lives more efficiently.
+Over the past few decades, CT scanner manufacturers, such as Canon Medical (Toshiba), Siemens, GE, and Phillips have adopted different approaches to improving CT scanner performance and provided us with the latest technologies in order to save lives more efficiently.

 It is also one of the reasons why there are so many different CT slice count types you can choose from.